- Elevation: 3,726 m (12,224 ft)

-JULY 2018 UPDATE: Due to the 6.4 magnitude earthquake on the morning of July 29th, which caused serious landslides and left hundreds of hikers trapped for a night or two on Rinjani and at least 16 people in Lombok dead (including a couple of hikers).
-The trek is closed for the time being and may not be re-opened for several weeks as the clean-up operation continues and aftershocks continue too.
+2019 UPDATE: Due to the 6.4 magnitude earthquake on the morning of July 29th 2018, which caused serious landslides and left hundreds of hikers trapped for a night or two on Rinjani and at least 16 people in Lombok dead (including a couple of hikers), the trek was closed until 2019.
+The trail to the crater rim is now open, but at present the summit remains out of bounds.

 Mount Rinjani is the second highest volcano in Indonesia (after Sumatra’s Mount Kerinci) and easily one of the finest and most popular treks in Asia.
 The volcano complex, previously known as Samalas, is now thought to have been the location of an enormous eruption in 1257 which caused climatic change across the globe (the ‘little ice age’) and left the huge caldera which we see today.
 There are several routes through Mount Rinjani National Park (entrance fee 150,000 Rp for foreigners).
 Most hikers choose to start in the north at Senaru (a village with plenty of accommodation and information on routes) and camp at the crater rim with the most spectacular views over Segara Anak (Child of the Sea Lake) and the active new volcano Gunung Barujari which is about 200 years old.
 However, Sembalun to the east is the better starting point for hikers wishing to reach the rocky summit.